wasmerio/ate/doc/design.md

 build defence against future attacks as the distributed commit log is aimed to live for very long periods of time, thus attacks in the future will be able to attack data recorded in the past.
-Hence it is prudent to select and use algorithms that are resistant to quantum attacks.
+Hence it is prudent to select and use algorithms that are resistant to quantum attacks and ideally the algorithms selected must also exhibit forward secrecy where possible.
 This is especially important as it is estimated at the time of writing that capable quantum based attacks on cryptographic will be possible in the next 5 years.

 The following asymmetric cryptography have been shown mathematically to be highly vulnerable to such attacks: